 Joker: A homicidal lunatic, thank you very much.

 Harley: Didja hear that, everybody?
 My boyfriend's back!

 - Also one for Arkham Asylum: even if it didn't last, they were actually able to pacify the freaking Joker!

 - Clayface gets one in Batman Adventures #14.
 During a climactic fight with Batman, Clayface falls into a concrete mixer, causing his body to mix with concrete and solidifying him.
 The final shape that Hagen takes before dying is that of his childhood hero the Gray Ghost, living on as a statue of his idol.

-Scarecrow, even though the lead up was tragic, gets his own in Batman: Gotham Adventures Annual #1.
+- Scarecrow, even though the lead up was tragic, gets his own in The Batman Adventures Annual #1.
 He manages to break free from Arkham and manages to change his life around, teaching under a new name at a university and even has a brilliant female student he's proud of..
-But then the student's Jerk Jock boyfriend ends up raping her, traumatizing her.
+But then the student's Jerk Jock boyfriend ends up beating (or possibly raping) her, traumatizing the girl.
 End result in possibly the most personal and Papa Wolf related way: Goodbye Dr. Crane, hello Scarecrow.